 Editing a Script

-Here are a few helpful tips and keyboard shortcuts to help you work more efficiently in the Elora Studio script editor.
+Here are a few helpful tips and keyboard shortcuts to help you work more efficiently in the Elora script editor.

 How to Merge or Join Two Lines